RTradeLtd/libp2px-old/README.md

 Notice that in [this commit](https://github.com/RTradeLtd/libp2px/commit/b45de2ae197cb95aacb150c8a53490d81cacfdf7) the TravisCI builds passed.
 The important thing to take note of is that this commit uses the [IPFS ci helper scripts](https://github.com/ipfs/ci-helpers/blob/master/travis-ci/run-standard-tests.sh).
 However if you notice in [this commit](https://github.com/RTradeLtd/libp2px/commit/1e9958227c15fbfc446f356b4660a317b9e6efc9) when we switched to a different method of executing golang test tooling, we encounter build failures.
 I'm not yet sure why but this is repatable behavior.
 This needs investigation.

+The names of all tests that fail when not using the ipfs ci helper script are listed in this markdown header.
+All but

 # Repository Structure

 * `pkg` is where all the extra libp2p repositories are.
 For example things like `go-libp2p-loggables`, `go-libp2p-buffer-pool`, and all transports are here.